-We have five operating segments: industrial, office, residential, retail and other properties.
-Consistent with how we review and manage our properties, the financial information summarized below is presented by operating segment and reconciled to income from operations for the years ended December 31, 2023, 2022 and 2021:
+We have five operating segments: healthcare, industrial, residential, retail and other.
+Other includes operations of our consolidated parking garage and mortgage notes receivable.
+Consistent with how our chief operating decision maker ("CODM") reviews and manages our properties, the financial information summarized below is presented by operating segment for the years ended December 31, 2024, 2023 and 2022.
+Our CODM is made up of our chief executive officer and two executives of our Advisor's portfolio management group.